mabruzzo/pairstat/README.md

 considered for larger problem sizes (the optimizations file briefly talks about why these alternative approaches might be beneficial).

+Another faster algorithm for regularly-spaced grid-based data would be a stencil-based approach that allows you to determine the sparation between pairs of points without actually calculating distances.
+An added perk of this is that you can entirely remove the branching that is present in the currently algorithm.
+As a consequence, vectorization would provide a significant speed improvement.

+This module also provides another primary function, ``pyvsf.small_dist_sf_props.small_dist_sf_props`` that can be used to compute statistics for an astrophysical simulation.
+This function decomposes the simulation into smaller subvolumes (the size of each subvolume is related to the maximum separation).
+This can considerably reduce the complexity of the calculation.

+## Parallelization

+``pyvsf.vsf_props`` is currently parallelized for cross-structure functions using OpenMP (most of the ground-work is there for auto-structure functions, but that remains untested).

+``pyvsf.small_dist_sf_props.small_dist_sf_props`` also offers parallelization using MPI/multiprocessing, using `MPIPool` or `MultiPool` from the schwimmbad package.
+A modified `MPIPool` is also provided to work around some MPI issues on some super computing clusters.

 ## Motivations

 The main motivation for this module was to have an alternative to using